Open Bible Data Home About News OET Key

 ULTNow the soldiers led him inside the courtyard (that is, the Praetorium) and call together the whole cohort

-USTPilate’s soldiers took Jesus into the courtyard of the palace where Pilate lived.
-That place was the government headquarters.
-Then they summoned the whole group of soldiers who were on duty there.
+USTAfter that, Pilate’s soldiers took Jesus into the area just outside Pilate’s palace.
+That place was their headquarters.
+They summoned the rest of the soldiers who were there.

 BLBAnd the soldiers led Him away into the palace, that is the Praetorium, and they call together the whole cohort.